josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 community discussion.
 The two sections after that ({{goals}} and
 {{legal-options}}) describe the goals and discuss the primary legal options for changes.
 The following two sections ({{dt-rec}} and
-{{#imp-issues}}) discuss, respectively, the Design Team's rationale for recommending the LLC option (Option 3) and issues that will need to be carefully considered by a Working Group established to further specify the new organizational structure.
+{{imp-issues}}) discuss, respectively, the Design Team's rationale for recommending the LLC option (Option 3) and issues that will need to be carefully considered by a Working Group established to further specify the new organizational structure.

 #  Background {#background}